17 Amazon Prime Benefits You Might Not Know About

 Free grocery delivery with Prime Pantry

 Do you have staple grocery items you buy month after month?
 Toiletries, snacks, household cleansers, and more are all available through Amazon’s Prime Pantry.
 One of the best Amazon Prime benefits for busy people, Prime Pantry lets you fill a box full of grocery staples for a flat $5.99 delivery fee.
-If you select five qualifying Pantry items, you can even get free shipping.
+Prime members who spend $35 or more receive free shipping—or you can pay an additional Prime Pantry membership fee of $4.99 per month to guarantee free shipping on all orders.

 Some Pantry items qualify for coupons or discounts, and those will display on the item’s page so you don’t miss them.
 In the end, you may get a better bargain and certainly skip the trip to the store with Prime Pantry purchases.